 Tuition and registration fees are the major source of income for the school.
 Since this income does not always cover the entire cost of providing a quality Christian education, FCA welcomes the donations of parents and friends.
-Because FCA is under the non-profit status of the Family Church, all qualifying donations to the academy are tax-deductible.
+Since FCA is under the non-profit status of the Family Church in Port Charlotte, Florida, all qualifying donations to the academy are tax deductible.